Skip to content

 Media

-“Mucorales” is a short indie horror game that puts a mushroomy spin on Red Riding Hood.
+“Mucorales” is a short indie mushroom horror game that puts a fungal spin on Red Riding Hood.
 The art is clearly a labor of love!
+Look at the texture details in the wallpaper, the forest floor.

 Photography

-Jenna Soderling is a visual artist and song writer who also happens to take bomb-ass photos of her hiking adventures.
+Jenna Soderling (@jennasoderling) is a visual artist and song writer who also happens to take bomb-ass photos of her hiking adventures.
 Sometimes there are mushrooms.
-Find her on Instagram and Spotify!
+Find her on Spotify too!
 Her music is a real treat, and she crochets like a wizard.

 Art